reflectoring/reflectoring.github.io/_posts/2020-06-10-connect-kafka-spring-kafka.md

 }
 ```

-Since we have specified `initialOffset = "0"` in `listenToParitionWithOffset` listener, we will receive all the records starting from offset 0 every time we restart the application.
+Since we have specified `initialOffset = "0"` in `listenToPartition` listener, we will receive all the messages starting from offset 0 every time we restart the application.

-We can also retrieve some useful metadata about the consumed record using the `@Header()` annotation.
+We can also retrieve some useful metadata about the consumed message using the `@Header()` annotation.

-### Filtering Records
+### Filtering Messages

 Spring provides a strategy to filter messages before they reach our listeners: